-SUMMARY FUTURE RESEARCH TRENDS APPROVE/ DISAPPROVE POLICY RECOMMENDATIONS APPROVE/DISAPPROVE evolution of the job profile of "social media expert".
-Is it changing?
-Is there the need for curricular change?
-However, social media is a tool, so they should not be overrated in school curricula - could be part of general media.
-AT 009 Applying grounded theory, a first version for a maturity model is developed which will serve as a tool for introducing and assessing organizational social media activities, including a set of relevant demographic information, organizational prerequisites, as well as dimensions of maturity.
-The maturity model itself consists of six dimensions: Operational social media management (M.1), human resource management (M.2), social listening and monitoring (M.3), social media integration (M.4), social media strategy (M.5) and guidelines for responsible behavior (M.6).
-The novel social media maturity model is an important step in regulating social media.
+curricular change? curricula - could be part of general media.
+AT 009 is developed which will serve as a tool for introducing and assessing organizational social media activities, including a set of relevant demographic information, organizational The novel social media maturity model is an important step in regulating social media.
 Further research should facilitate the development of scales for the different areas of the maturity model as well as the application of the maturity model in certain cases.
-The correlation between the maturity designations and organisational success must also be established, lest it becomes near irrelevant. Υ Social Media maturity models may represent potentially effective ways of enforcing best social media practices and regulating corporate social media behaviour.
-As social media maturity models represent potentially effective ways of enforcing best social media practices and regulating corporate social media behavior, they should be further examined, developed and introduced into practice."
-Y How it relates to classical media regulation and management, what are its pros and cons and progressive characteristics to justify the amendment of the existing regulatory mechanisms and management tools.
+The correlation between the maturity designations and organisational success must also be established, lest it becomes near irrelevant.
+Y Y How it relates to classical media regulation and management, what are its pros and cons and progressive characteristics to justify the amendment of the existing regulatory mechanisms and management tools.
 AT 011 The paper looks into a successful project communication via social media, and which are the most applied social media tools for that purpose.
 The survey also looks into differences between private and professional use of social media tools, and related tool preferences and believes.
 It is good insight that project management in Europe is utilizing social media proactively.
 "Patterns of usage and aversion, together with composition and structure of involved organizations should be covered by future research.
-Y Integration of social media in the toolbox of European project management, sets a good precedence for the possible use of social media as a convenient and effective tool for corporate collaborative purposes.
-Stakeholders may encourage the exploration of the innovative ways of using social media productively within the project management frameworks Y a set of guidelines can be elaborated for better project management including social media was tailored to the requirements of small-scale enterprises.
-Research suggests that small business enterprises in Austria will benefit from social media marketing with guidance from industry's success factors.
+Y of European project management, sets elaborated for better project management including social media AT 012 was tailored to the requirements of small-scale enterprises.
+Recommendations: Do not lose sight of the content!
+Become familiar with customers!
+What do you want to achieve: Research suggests that small business enterprises in Austria will benefit from social media marketing with guidance from industry's success factors.
 It would be useful to conduct a similar research for large enterprises.
 This would allow for comparative analysis which will provide new insights into the trends of social media marketing in Austria.
-Perhaps a set of more advanced recommendations would be useful to develop.
-Y Inferences from research findings on the perception of small scale enterprises, are consistent with the fact that social media marketing is a viable marketing option in Austria.
-Organisations may achieve more personalised outreaches through social media marketing than through traditional media.
-Y this type of research can encompass a comparative study on the issue across European countries and how the new market strategies can boost businesses with an emphasis on small scale enterprises AT 013 public user-generated content in social media.
-Based on a Hadoop software framework, publicly available postings, Endeavours to utilize social media content in policy making and decision support have a good outlook.
+Perhaps a set of more advanced recommendations would be useful to develop. Υ media marketing is a viable marketing option in Austria.
+Organisations may Y this type of research can encompass a comparative study on the issue across European countries and how the new market strategies can boost businesses with an emphasis on small scale enterprises AT 013 An innovative approach is presented that combines social science research and technical development for policy making and decision support in the public sector based on public user-generated content in social media.
+Based on a Hadoop software framework, publicly available postings, comments and articles are collected, processed and indexed and furthermore analysed in order to make the huge amount of data usable for policy makers.
+The tool is elaborated as a software-as-a-service solution, allowing end users to access UniteEurope independently of location and device.
+There is Endeavours to utilize social media content in policy making and decision support have a good outlook.
 It may be useful to assess the limitations and benefits of using social media data to assess trends and tendencies which must be supported through policies.
-NS The emergence of innovative approaches which utilise social media generated content for policy making and decision support in the public sector is good.
-These solutions present more convenient and useful ways of gathering NS it is more of a technical issue but may be it will be worthwhile to study whether such solutions can be standardized and put into practice and whether they can be more effective than the
+NS generated content for policy making and decision support in the public sector is good.
+These solutions present more convenient and useful ways of gathering NS it is more of a technical issue but may be it will be worthwhile to study whether such solutions can be standardized and put into practice and whether they can be more effective than the existing approaches.